teamplify/teamplify-runner/README.md

   To get the product key, please email us at [support@teamplify.com](mailto:support@teamplify.com);

 - `update_channel` - the application distribution channel to use.
-Can be set to `stable` or `latest`.
-The default setting is `stable` (recommended for most users).
+The recommended setting is `stable`.
   With the `stable` channel, you should expect a few updates per month.
-  Updates in the latest channel are more frequent and contain all the latest features and bug-fixes.
-However, they also have a higher chance of introducing new bugs.
   Please note that Teamplify doesn't update itself automatically unless you've explicitly configured it to do so.
 See the [Updates](#updates) and [Maintenance script](#maintenance-script) sections below;